Pons leads No. 18 Tennessee past Mississippi State

 Then, in the final 10 minutes of the first half, the Vols managed just two field goals.

 Stewart led the Bulldogs’ recovery, scoring nine points.
-Mississippi State tied the game at 20 with just over 5 minutes to play when Abdul Ado scored from down low.
+Mississippi State tied the game at 20 with just over 5 minutes to play when Ado scored from down low.

 Three free throws by Tennessee freshman Jaden Springer, who was back after missing the last two games with an ankle injury, then a 3-pointer by Santiago Vescovi gave the Vols some breathing room.